 In addition to improving the quality of sleep, sleeping naked may also help a person fall asleep faster.

-According to the National Sleep Foundation, body temperature is a key part of the circadian rhythm.
+Body temperature is a key part of the circadian rhythm.
 The circadian rhythm is a biological clock that regulates when people sleep and wake up.

 Body temperature changes throughout the day, gradually decreasing throughout the evening and night.
 This temperature decline partly explains why people begin to feel sleepy at night.